Here’s How to Safely Ride Your E-bike in Rain and Snow

 No matter how warm your body is, some parts of your body won’t be able to retain heat: Your hands, head, and feet.
 Gloves, a beanie or balaclava, and thick socks should be able to get you through most winter days.

-Ideally, you’ll want to get items specifically made for cycling but in a pinch, you can use what you already have.
+Ideally, you’ll want to get items specifically made for cycling, but you can use what you already have in a pinch.

 Even the best winter kit won’t do much to protect you if you’re constantly splashing mud, snow, and water up into your face and back while you ride.
 Many cyclists don’t like the look or bulk of mudguards, but we’d venture to guess that riding wet is an even less appealing option.